Nin3s/weather-station/README.md

 # weather-station
-Tiny weather station run with an Arduino
+Tiny weather station run with an Arduino that sends data to a website

+## Parts